CCASHP Certified · Zone 6 & 7 · BCIN-Stamped Sizing Reports

 $7,500

 Rebate amounts and program availability change.
-Confirm current program details before making equipment decisions.
-Our sizing report provides the documentation most programs require.
+Confirm current program details at homerenovationsavings.ca before making equipment decisions.
+Our sizing report provides the equipment documentation these programs require.

 Cold Climate Heat Pump Sizing — By Municipality